 To Benefit from a Medicinal Mushroom, You Need to Know What You’re Getting

 Not all fungi products are equal.
-You should know what you’re getting when you purchase supplements to reap medicinal mushroom benefits.
-And with so many products on the market making claims about ingredients and efficacy, it can be challenging to understand what really offers the most benefit to your health.
+Mushroom extracts and supplements generally contain EITHER the fruiting body OR the mycelium of the mushroom.
+You should know what you’re getting when you purchase supplements if you actually want to benefit from the bio-compounds in mushrooms.
+And with so many products on the market making claims about ingredients and efficacy, it can be challenging to understand what will truly support your health.

 Read on to learn the myths and facts about medicinal mushroom supplements to get the most functional health support from fungi.

 The way many supplement brands market and sell their fungi products is cause for concern.
 If consumers don’t know what to look for when buying a medicinal mushroom supplement, they may easily be misled by the packaging, naming, and labeling of the vast products available.

 It can be difficult to distinguish a real mushroom extract made of the mushroom (fruiting body) from one made of the mushroom’s “root” structure, mycelium.
 Reading a supplement’s packaging and nutritional labels won’t necessarily tell you the whole story either.

 Mushroom product labeling requirements from the US Food and Drug Administration (FDA) tell manufacturers to clearly distinguish whether the product contains actual mushroom (the fruiting body) or just the mycelium in any food or supplement product.
 But not everyone follows these rules and this is low on the FDA’s enforcement priorities.

 In 2017, The American Herbal Products Association (AHPA) released labelling guidance for Fungi Dietary Ingredients.
 This is not enforceable but gives recommendations on how Fungal based products should be accurately labelled to clearly inform the consumer on what is in the product.